 Lucinda Pike, Deputy Executive Director

-Lucinda believes in empowering others through education to help reduce the inequalities in society.
+Lucinda believes in empowering women through greater access to education and development opportunities.
 She is passionate about helping Enrich educate and equip migrant domestic workers with the financial and life skills to pursue their goals and dreams.
-At Enrich, Lucinda manages programmes activities, also running workshops and financial counselling sessions herself as a trainer.
-Her background is in teaching Psychology, managing a private school, and conducting research and community outreach with women and ethnic minorities in Hong Kong.
+As Deputy Executive Director, Lucinda oversees programmes, operations, human resources, fundraising and communications.
+Previously, she was Enrich’s Senior Programme Manager leading implementation of financial and empowerment education programs, and prior to this, a trainer facilitating workshops.
+Lucinda has a Master’s degree (Distinction) in Education Management, and a background in education, research and community outreach with women and ethnic minorities in Hong Kong.

 Tynna Mendoza, Senior Programme Manager